-ImmuPharma plc is a drug discovery and development company headquartered in London and listed on the Alternative Investment Market (AIM) of the London Stock Exchange (LSE:IMM) and has its research operations in France and Switzerland.
+ImmuPharma plc is a drug discovery and development company headquartered in London and listed on AIM of the London Stock Exchange (LSE:IMM).
+Its research operations are in France (ImmuPharma (France) SA) and Switzerland (ImmuPharma AG).
 ImmuPharma is dedicated to the development of novel drugs, largely based on peptide therapeutics, to treat serious medical conditions such as autoimmune diseases characterised by: